HigashiSan/Unity-DXR/README.md

 # Unity-DXR
-This is a SRP ray tracing render pipeline I created.
+This is a tracing render pipeline I created use SRP in unity.
 Support raytracing reflection、raytracing shadow、multi-pass soft shadow and raytracing soft shadow.